MIRP

 3.12SupportedSupportedSupported

-Supported imaging and mask modalities
+Supported imaging and mask types

-MIRP currently supports the following image modalities:
+MIRP currently supports the following image and mask types:

-File formatFile typeSupported modality
+Data formatData typeSupported modality

 DICOMimageCT, MR (incl.
 ADC, DCE), PT, RTDOSE, CR, DX, MG